How to install PostgreSQL on Ubuntu 24.04 LTS

 Type Control O on your keyboard to write the changes and then hit Enter.
 To exit the nano text editor type Control X.

-The next configuration file you need to edit to connect to your PostgreSQL database server from the outside is /etc/postgresql/16/main/pg_hba.conf.
+The next configuration file you need to edit to connect to your PostgreSQL database server from the outside is /etc/postgresql/18/main/pg_hba.conf.

-This configuration file specifies what IP address or IP ranges are allowed to connect to the PostgreSQL database server, what accounts, and what authentication mechanisms are to be used to log users.
+This configuration file specifies the IP addresses or IP ranges that are allowed to connect to the PostgreSQL database server.
+It also specifies the accounts, and authentication mechanisms to be used to authenticate users.

 The following are the columns we need to update.